Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Preliminaries

 \begin{prop}\emph{\cite[Corollary 2.5]{depth}} Let $X$ be a CAT(0) cube complex and $x,y \in X$ two vertices.
 Then $d_{\infty}(x,y)$ is the maximal number of pairwise disjoint hyperplanes separating $x$ and $y$. \end{prop}

-\paragraph{Combinatorial projection} In CAT(0) spaces, and so in particular in CAT(0) cube complexes with respect to the CAT(0) distance, the existence of a well-defined projection onto a given convex subspace provides a useful tool.
+\paragraph{Combinatorial projection.} In CAT(0) spaces, and so in particular in CAT(0) cube complexes with respect to the CAT(0) distance, the existence of a well-defined projection onto a given convex subspace provides a useful tool.
 Similarly, with respect to the combinatorial distance, it is possible to introduce a \emph{combinatorial projection} onto a combinatorially convex subcomplex, defined by the following result.

-\begin{prop} \emph{\cite[Lemma 1.2.3]{arXiv:1505.02053}} Let $X$ be a CAT(0) cube complex, $C \subset X$ be a combinatorially convex subspace and $x \in X \backslash C$ be a vertex.
-Then there exists a unique vertex $y \in C$ minimizing the distance to $x$.
+\begin{prop} \emph{\cite[Lemma 1.2.3]{arXiv:1505.02053}} Let $X$ be a CAT(0) cube complex, $C \subset X$ a combinatorially convex subcomplex and $x \in X \backslash C$ a vertex.
+Then there exists a unique vertex $y \in C$ minimising the distance to $x$.
 Moreover, for any vertex of $C$, there exists a combinatorial geodesic from it to $x$ passing through $y$. \end{prop}

 The following proposition will be especially useful: